dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/athena.md

 Data loading happens by storing parquet files in an s3 bucket and defining a schema on athena.
 If you query data via sql queries on athena, the returned data is read by scanning your bucket and reading all relevant parquet files in there.

+`dlt` internal tables are saved as Iceberg tables.

+### Data types
+Athena tables store timestamps with millisecond precision and with that precision we generate parquet files.
+Mind that Iceberg tables have microsecond precision.
+Athena does not support JSON filed so JSON is stored as string.

+### Naming Convention
+We follow our snake_case name convention.
+Mind the following:
+* DDL use HIVE escaping with ``````
+* Other queries use PRESTO and regular SQL escaping.

 ## Staging support

 Using a staging destination is mandatory when using the athena destination.
 If you do not set staging to `filesystem`, dlt will automatically do this for you.

 If you decide to change the [filename layout](./filesystem#data-loading) from the default value, keep the following in mind so that athena can reliable build your tables:
  - You need to provide the `{table_name}` placeholder and this placeholder needs to be followed by a forward slash
- - You need to provide the `{ile_id}` placeholder and it needs to be somewhere after the `{table_name}` placeholder.
+ - You need to provide the `{file_id}` placeholder and it needs to be somewhere after the `{table_name}` placeholder.
-  - You can not provide any other than the optional `{schema_name}` placeholder before the `{table_name}` placeholder.
+ - {table_name} must be a first placeholder in the layout.

 ## Additional destination options

 ### dbt support